hhlh27/ip/docs/README.md

 Welcome to **DazAi**, your personal assistant chatbot!
-Duke is designed to help you manage tasks efficiently and interact with ease using simple text commands.
+DazAi is designed to help you manage tasks efficiently and interact with ease using simple text commands.
 ## 1. Adding Tasks
 You can add different types of tasks to DazAi: